 Released versions problem reports

-Before reporting bugs/problems with released versions,
+Before reporting bugs/problems with released versions, go through this

-- First check for patches and notes regarding the
+- First, check for patches and notes regarding the

 If nothing looks like it addresses your problem, then please become acquainted

-before submitting a bug report.
+a bug report.

 Current version problem reports